LearnConsumer / Marketplace / Technology

 Moving Up the Value Chain

 Starting with simple cleaning, they moved to Men's Grooming, then Women's Spa, then Laser Hair Removal, and now Smart Home Hardware.
 Each move increases the AOV (Average Order Value) and the "Trust Moat."
-International expansion to UAE and Saudi Arabia has proven that the "Managed Marketplace" model is a global business.
+International expansion to the UAE and Singapore has proven the "Managed Marketplace" model travels — international revenue grew ~64% to ₹147 Cr in FY25, though India still drives ~77% of the business.

 Competitors